kitnato/neverquest/README.md

 ### Encumbrance

-The inventory size is constrained by encumbrance, to which each item adds a certain amount.
+Once the knapsack is acquired, the inventory size is constrained by encumbrance, to which each carried or equipped item adds a certain amount.
 No further items can be acquired until the remaining encumbrance allows for it.

 ## Equipment

 Slots that can be equipped and unequipped from the inventory.
-If the particular.

 ### Weapons